-Online learning is a completely different experience than being on campus and in a classroom, and it has a copious amount of advantages.
+Online learning is a completely different experience than being on campus and in a classroom, and it has some challenges but a copious number of advantages.
 That is why so many online technical college programs are available today.
 The schools recognize that they can offer enrollment opportunities to many students who might not otherwise be able to attend classes.

 This is where I go to school!